-GA4 has removed bounce rate as a metric from the interface and replaced it with Engaged Sessions.
+GA4 has removed bounce rate as a metric from the interface and replaced it with Engagement rate metrics.
 Engaged Sessions offer a deeper insight into how visitors interact with the content, giving a more nuanced understanding of their behaviors.

 The number of sessions that lasted longer than 10 seconds had a conversion event or had 2 or more page or screen views.

 It is possible to extend engaged sessions from 10 seconds to 60 seconds.